pantor/ros-control-center/README.md

 ## Contributing

-For contributing, [gulp](http://gulpjs.com) needs to be installed on your local development machine.
-It is used for concat and linting JavaScript files.
-Gulp depends on the [Node.js](https://nodejs.org/en/) package manager [NPM](https://www.npmjs.com).
-Via `npm install` it will automatically all development dependencies for ROS Control Center, which are listed in `package.json`.
-Type `gulp` in the terminal for automatically concatenation of JS files and `gulp js-lint` for linting.
+For development, [gulp](http://gulpjs.com) needs to be installed on your local computer.
+Gulp depends on the [Node.js](https://nodejs.org/en/) package manager [NPM](https://www.npmjs.com), which is installed via Node.js itself.
+Via `npm install` it will automatically download all development dependencies (from `package.json`).
+Type `gulp` in the terminal for concatenation of JS files and `gulp js-lint` for linting.

 Contributions are always welcome!